Diversify your delegate mix: Attracting delegates with young families

 Attending a conference at the Brisbane Convention and Exhibition Centre?
 Here are six of South Bank's best nearby hotels to make you feel at home during your stay.
 If central accommodation is what you're looking for, look no further than Visit Brisbane's comprehensive guide to accommodation in the City.

 Put your wallet away

 There are plenty of free and fun things to do throughout Brisbane that will keep the kids - and adults - occupied.
-The city’s visitor information centres, located in the Queen Street Mall, South Bank Parklands and Roma Street Parklands make a great first point of call.
+The city’s visitor information centres in Queen Street Mall and South Bank make a great first point of call.
 The volunteers in the centres are knowledgeable and helpful locals who can help with bookings, entertainment ideas and special deals.

 Delegates and their families can see Brisbane through the eyes of a local on a Brisbane Greeters tour.
 These volunteers host free three-hour tours in Brisbane about almost any topic - Greeter's Choice, your choice or even give the option to see the sights via CityCycle.

 As Australia’s largest free live music program, City Sounds features local and touring artists belting out everything from alternative to folk, to jazz and electro throughout Queen Street Mall, Post Office Square and South Bank.